magento/knowledge-base/src/how-to/general/rearrange-cloud-branches-adobe-commerce.md

 ## Cloud Branch Organizaton

-The correct hierachy organization for your branches is:
+The correct hierarchy organization for your branches is:

 Master [main] > Production > Staging > Integration